AbsoluteVectoR/polimi-notes/MSc (ENG)/AAPP/Amortized Analysis.md

 # Amortized Analysis

+Average time complexity takes a mean over many possible inputs to a single operation.
+The bound may be exceeded for a few “hard” inputs, but not for a sufficiently large number of inputs.
+For example think about the quick-sort algorithm where the average time complexity is $O( n \log {n})$ while for some hard inputs (already sorted or reverse sorted) is $O(n^2)$ .
+Amortized time complexity takes a mean over many iterations of the same operation.
+The bound may be exceeded for single operations, but not for a sustained period of operation: if the total amortized time of a series of operations is $O(f(n))$ , some individual operations could take more time than $O(f(n))$ but they will be 'amortized' by 'lighter' operations .
-An amortized analysis is any strategy for analyzing a sequence of operations in the average case.
-Generally we use AA over a specific data structure to evaluate it.
-Often a data structure has some little cheap operations and an expensive one.
+Generally we use AA over a data structure to evaluate it: often a data structure has some cheap operations and an expensive one.
 The goal of amortized analysis is to find an average cost of all of them without using any kind of probability.

 # Aggregated analysis

-The aggregate method is a simply method, not very precised that it's based on these relations:
+The aggregate method is a simply method of amortized analysis, not very precised that it's based on these relations:

 $$\text{amortized cost}=\frac{\text{Total cost}}{\text{number of operations}}$$